Rebecca Hill

 Initial session

-The initial session is an opportunity for us to get to know each other and explore what has brought you to counselling.
-We’ll discuss what working together might look like, go over confidentiality and address any questions you may have.
-This session is also a chance for you to see whether I’m the right counsellor for what you need at this time.
+The initial session is the same length as a regular session and offers a chance for us to get to know each other and talk about what has brought you to counselling.
+We'd explore what working together might look like and involve and to give you a sense of whether I feel like the right counsellor for you at this time.

 Location

-My practice is a minute walk from Worcester Park station with rail links to Motspur Park, Epsom and West Ewell.
+My practice is a two minute walk from Worcester Park station with links to Epsom and West Ewell.
 There are also bus routes connecting to Kingston upon Thames, New Malden, Cheam and Sutton.

 I’m based on the second floor, which has lift access.